sauve/JSONSerialWriter/README.md

 # Todo

+* Implement naive esapced char with pg_read from flash
+    * Test UNO
+    * Test MEGA
+    * Test Nano
+* Create new example as unit test
+    * Add example for use of escaped char
+    * Add example with writeValue
+    * Add array
+    * Add Object
+    * Add array of object
 * Create, Compile and debug complex example
-* Create new example as unit test
+    * Add example for use of escaped char
 * Should Write of a char be cast to a string or a number ( signed byte )?
-* Add example for use of espace char
-* Add support for String class
 * Arduino library file check and support
     * properties
     * .adoc